SamuelMTeixeira/Portfolio/README.md

 ## ⚙️ Environment Variables

-For the e-mail service to work, you need to create an account at emailjs.com and then you need to set up tokens in the ```.env``` file for the following services:
+For the e-mail service to work, you need to create an account at emailjs.com and then you need to set up tokens in the ```.env``` file (use the .env.example template as a reference) for the following services:

 `NEXT_PUBLIC_EMAIL_PUBLIC_KEY`